marty-suzuki/iOSDesignPatternSamples/README.md

-# iOSDesignPatternSamples (MVP)
+# iOSDesignPatternSamples (MVVM)

-This is Github user search demo app that made with MVP design pattern.
+This is Github user search demo app that made with MVVM design pattern.

 ## Application Structure